-Sales to the industrial gas turbine market declined each year from fiscal 2016 to 2018 and fiscal 2018 volumes represented less than half the volume of fiscal 2012 peak levels.
-Reported significant overcapacity in large-frame turbines primarily used for electrical generation combined with growth in renewable energy facilities has taken a toll on demand for large frame gas turbines.
-Two of the large OEM producers of large-frame turbines have reported weak demand and announced restructuring plans in their power generation businesses.
-This period of weak demand is not expected to recover quickly and may not recover to peak demand level, however management believes that long-term demand in this market will stabilize due to higher activity in power generation and alternative power systems.
-Industrial gas turbines are beneficial in electric generating facilities due to low capital cost at installation, fewer emissions than traditional fossil fuel-fired facilities and favorable natural gas prices provided by availability of non-conventional (shale) gas supplies.
-Management anticipates that the maintenance, repair and overhaul business will continue at a steady to increasing pace due to required maintenance schedules.
+Sales to the industrial gas turbine market declined each year from fiscal 2016 to 2018, and fiscal 2018 volumes represented less than half the volume of fiscal 2012 peak levels.
+Reported significant overcapacity in large-frame turbines primarily used for electrical power generation combined with growth in renewable energy facilities has taken a toll on demand for large frame gas turbines.
+Two of the large OEM producers of large-frame turbines have restructured their power generation businesses due to weak demand.
+Sales and volume began to recover in fiscal 2019 and the first half of fiscal 2020.
+The recovery included some market share gains which began to gain traction in fiscal 2020.
+Industrial gas turbines are beneficial in electricity generating facilities due to low capital cost at installation, fewer emissions than traditional fossil fuel-fired facilities and favorable natural gas prices provided by availability of non-conventional (shale) gas supplies.
+The global COVID-19 pandemic impacted this market, however sales declines were muted due to the Company's market share gains as well as restocking beginning to occur in the supply chain.
+Sales declined only 4.7% in fiscal 2020 compared to the prior year.

-Volume shipped into the other markets category declined in fiscal 2016 and improved in each of fiscal 2017, 2018 and 2019.
-Sales to this market in fiscal 2015 included some high-value special application projects with high average selling prices per pound.
+Volume shipped into the other markets category improved in each of fiscal 2017, 2018 and 2019.
+Sales in fiscal 2020 were significantly impacted by the global COVID-19 pandemic.
 The industries in this category focus on upgrading overall product quality, improving product performance through increased efficiency, prolonging product life and lowering long-term costs.
 Companies in these industries are looking to achieve these goals through the use of "advanced materials" which support the increased use of high-performance alloys in an expanding number of applications.
-In addition to supporting and expanding the traditional businesses of oil and gas, flue-gas desulfurization, automotive and heat treating, the Company expects increased levels of activity in non-traditional markets such as fuel cells and alternative energy applications in the long term.
+In addition to supporting and expanding the traditional businesses of oil and gas, flue-gas desulfurization, automotive and heat treating, the Company expects increased levels of activity in non-traditional markets such as fuel cells and alternative energy applications in the long term post pandemic.

 Other revenue consists primarily of toll conversion, but also includes royalty income, scrap sales and revenue recognized from the TIMET agreement.
-The demand for toll conversion includes TIMET conversion demand completed on the Company's four-high Steckel hot rolling mill in Kokomo, Indiana, as well as conversion work completed through LaPorte Customer Metal Products.
-Other revenue demand levels can vary year-to-year based upon demand drivers in the respective markets of our tolling customers.
-In fiscal 2019 other revenue represented 5.1% of net sales.
+The demand for toll conversion includes TIMET conversion demand completed on the Company's four-high Steckel hot rolling mill in Kokomo, Indiana, as well as conversion work completed through LaPorte Custom Metal Products.
+Other revenue demand levels can vary year-to-year based upon demand drivers in the respective markets of the Company's tolling customers.
+The global COVID-19 pandemic impacted tolling revenue, particularly revenue from those tolling customers that sell into the aerospace market.
+In fiscal 2020, other revenue represented 6.2% of net sales.
 Other revenue does not include associated shipment pounds as the metal is not owned by the Company.